seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 of arising and cessation.

 *Saṁsāra* is a whirlpool as far as the ordinary beings caught up in it are concerned.
-Now what about the *Arahants*?
-How is the idea of this whirlpool presented in the case of the *Arahants*?
+Now what about the *arahants*?
+How is the idea of this whirlpool presented in the case of the *arahants*?
 It is simply said that for them there is no whirling round for there to be a designation: *vaṭṭaṁ tesaṁ natthi paññāpanāya*.[^fn80] So in their case, there is no whirling round to justify a designation.